Please call our office BEFORE visiting as Staff is often working out in the community.

 - Volunteer hours you complete before you register do count as long as the hours you served were during your summer break

-- Hours MUST be completed at a Triangle nonprofit that is legally registered with the State of North Carolina and is listed with The Triangle Nonprofit & Volunteer Leadership Center.
+- Hours MUST be completed at a nonprofit that is legally registered with the State of North Carolina and is listed with The Triangle Nonprofit & Volunteer Leadership Center (TNVLC).
 Click Here to see if an organization is registered with us.
 If the nonprofit is not registered with us, please contact prior to your service to ensure they are a certified nonprofit.

 - Awards are issued for volunteer service only.
 No payment of any kind can be received from the organization served.